 A grow tent exhaust fan removes excess heat and moisture so you can maintain the best temperature and humidity levels for your grow room.
 Proper exhaust will also ensure an incoming supply of carbon dioxide for your plants.
 Typically grow tent exhaust setups will use a carbon filter can to remove odors from the exhausted air.

 How to set up exhaust ventilation for grow tents with one fan

-Setting up a passive exhaust ventilation system for marijuana
+Setting up a ventilation exhaust system for your grow lights is very easy.
+You’ll need:

 Inline exhaust fans

-While using a fan to pull the air through the hood would be more effective than pushing it, but it also might pull unfiltered air through small cracks or gaps in the light fixture which would mean the exhausted air would smell like marijuana.
+While using a fan to pull the air through the hood may seem more effective than pushing it, but it also might pull unfiltered air through small cracks or gaps in the light fixture which would mean the exhausted air would smell like marijuana.

 Cool tube lights are usually air-tight so this is less of a consideration.
 But unless your fan is undersized/underpowered to do the job, always push air through the lighting fixture for best results.

 How to choose the correct inline fan size for your grow tent/room

 Fans are rated by the amount of air they remove.
 This is measured in CFM’s, or cubic feet of air removed per minute.
 The bigger the fan, generally the more air it can circulate.